dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 Firstly, you need to [create a Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for a channel on your server.
 Once created, provide the webhook URL in the config below.

-To use the `formatter`, you need to use a Javascript configuration file similar to the following:
+To use the `formatter`, you need to use a JavaScript configuration file similar to the following:

 ```javascript
 // config.js